Cut indigestible protein - and do piglet health a favor

 However, another equally important parameter often receives less attention.
 That is the amount of undigested nutrients in feed and their effect on animal health.
 Due to the comparative vulnerability of their gut, piglets are of particular interest in this regard.

-Crude protein (N x 6.25) is calculated as nitrogen from amino acids and from non-protein nitrogen (NPN).
-As figure 1 shows, the digestibility of the amino acid fraction varies.
-This causes various amounts of undigested amino acid to enter the large intestine along with the NPN fraction.
+Crude protein (N x 6.25) is calculated as nitrogen from AAs and from non-protein nitrogen (NPN).
+As figure 1 shows, the digestibility of the AA fraction varies.
+This causes various amounts of undigested AAs to enter the large intestine along with the NPN fraction.

 Figure 1.
 Digestibility of the protein sources used in pig and piglet feed

-Risk of diarrhea Proteolytic bacteria in the gut feed on these two crude protein fractions, promoting bacteria growth and risking a microflora imbalance that can cause diarrhea.
+Proteolytic bacteria in the gut feed on these two crude protein fractions (undigested AA and NPN), promoting bacteria growth and risking a microflora imbalance that can cause diarrhea.
 At the same time, ammonia produced in the gut is absorbed and contributes to the nitrogen load that must be removed by the liver and excreted from the kidneys via urine.
 This both costs energy and diverts liver capacity away from other metabolic outputs that support growth and health.
 Feed strategies that focus on minimizing the indigestibility and NPN fraction of raw materials are a worthwhile investment.
 Risks and maintenance costs are reduced, and healthy young animal growth is in full focus.

 Events with Hamlet Protein